AndrewAmore/NLP-Retriever/README.md

 ## Acknowledgements

-This project was completed as part of COMPSCI 572 (Natural Language Processsing) at Duke, taught by Professor Bhuwan Dhingra.
-I partnered with a classmate, [Jose Pilego San Martin](https://github.com/josePliego), on this project.
+This project was completed as part of COMPSCI 572 (Natural Language Processsing) at Duke, taught by Professor Bhuwan Dhingra, and was a joint effort with [Jose Pilego San Martin](https://github.com/josePliego).